Trusina massacre: Trials

 The Prosecution of Bosnia and Herzegovina charged six members of the Bosnian army's "Zulfikar" special battalion including Mensur Memić, Dževad Salčin, Nedžad Hodžić, Senad Hakalović, Nihad Bojadžić and Zulfikar Ališpago for the murder of 22 people, including four HVO members and 18 civilians.
 Two other suspects, Edin Džeko and Rasema Handanović were extradited from the US for their alleged involvement, having been denaturalized and stripped of their US citizenship after their role in the massacre became known to US authorities.

 In April 2012, Rasema Handanović pleaded guilty to killing Croat civilians and prisoners of war, expressing "deep regret" for her actions.
 She was sentenced to five and a half years imprisonment after she agreed to testify against the "Zulfikar" unit members in a plea bargain.

 In September 2015, Memić, Hodžić, and Bojadžić were found guilty of killing of prisoners of war and civilians during a "preplanned and prepared attack against the Croat population of the village of Trusina".
 The trial verdict was upheld in January 2017.

+In 2017, the UDIK published a book of verdicts for crimes in Trusina.